dino-/xmonad-xmobar-conf/README.md

 were acquired from [IconArchive](http://www.iconarchive.com) with the exception of `gnome_cpu_24.png`, which came from [findicons.com](http://findicons.com/icon/188802/gnome_cpu#).
-They were then converted to XPM by me with the GIMP.
+They were then converted to XPM by me with the GIMP or ImageMagick.

 The original PNG files are included and the breakdown of licensing for these files is as follows: